: Lady Hill Winery (Photo by Andréa Johnson)

 Day 3: Experience Scenic Hikes, Fireside Wine Tasting and Local Brews

-Ease into your last day with a morning walk at the 1,173-acre Baskett Slough National Wildlife Refuge, 14 miles west of Salem.
-While most trails are closed during winter to provide sanctuary for the dusky Canada goose, the 2-mile Rich Guadagno Memorial Trail is open year-round and winds through a native coniferous forest with a lush understory, summits Baskett Butte and ascends to an observation platform, where you can spot thousands of migratory waterfowl in winter — and a few Van Duzer Corridor AVA wineries.
+Ease into your last day with a morning walk at the 2,492-acre Baskett Slough National Wildlife Refuge, 14 miles west of Salem.
+While some trails are closed during winter to provide sanctuary for the dusky Canada goose, the 2-mile Rich Guadagno Memorial Trail is open year-round.
+The path winds through a native coniferous forest with a lush understory, summits Baskett Butte and ascends to an observation platform, where you can spot thousands of migratory waterfowl in winter — and a few Van Duzer Corridor AVA wineries.

 Top off your romantic afternoon in the historic town of Independence, located along the Willamette River, and enjoy dinner at the spacious and friendly Gilgamesh Brewing.
 The Woods Burger with sautéed shiitake mushrooms hits the spot after a day of hiking and tastings.
 Wash it down with a tangerine-tinged pint of Gilgamesh Mamba Ale and toast your Salem-area weekend getaway